MelNik03/PlayWright/README.md

-# Ozon Automation Tests
+# Ozon PlayWright Tests

 This repository contains automated tests for Ozon.ru using the [Playwright](https://playwright.dev/) framework.
-These tests are designed to verify the critical functionalities of the Ozon platform, such as user authentication, product search, and cart operations.
+These tests are designed to verify functionalities of the Ozon platform, such as user authentication and authorization.

 ---